SQLStreamStore/docs/docs/sqlserver.md

 # SQL Server Storage

-For operational reasons, you should familiarlize yourself with the underlying database schema.
+For operational reasons, you should familiarize yourself with the underlying database schema.
 The schema is implemented as two tables, `Streams` and `Messages`, and a number of indexes.